qeeg/cpp-io/README.md

 The name `write` denotes a customization point object.
 The expression `io::write(s, E)` for some subexpression `s` of type `output_stream` and subexpression `E` with type `T` has the following effects:

 * If `T` is `byte`, writes it to the stream.
+* If `T` is `bool` and:
+  * If stream endianness is `endian::native`, writes the object representation of `E` to the stream.
+  * Otherwise, writes a single byte whose value is the result of integral promotion of `E` to the stream.
 * If `T` is `integral` or an enumeration type, performs conversion of object representation of `E` from native endianness to stream endianness and writes the result to the stream.
 * If `T` is `floating_point` and:
-  * If stream floating point format is native, writes the object representation of `E` to the stream.
+  * If stream floating point format is `native`, writes the object representation of `E` to the stream.
   * If stream floating point format is `iec559`, performs conversion of object representation of `E` from native format to ISO/IEC/IEEE 60559 format in stream endianness and writes the result to the stream.
 * If `T` is a span of bytes, writes `ssize(E)` bytes to the stream.
 * If `T` is `customly_writable`, calls `E.write(s)`.